-This Q&A provides country-specific commentary on Checklist, Boilerplate clauses: Cross-border, and forms part of Cross-border contracts and boilerplate clauses.
+This Q&A provides country-specific commentary on Checklist, Boilerplate clauses: Cross-border.

-See also Part 2 - Standard Clauses "Boilerplate" agreement: Hong Kong and Part 3 - Standard Clauses "Boilerplate" agreement: Hong Kong for more country-specific commentary.
+See also Part 2 - Standard clauses "Boilerplate" agreement: Hong Kong and Part 3 - Standard clauses "Boilerplate" agreement: Hong Kong for more country-specific commentary.

 Parties

 1. In your jurisdiction, what information needs to be included about the parties at the start of an agreement?